sphinx-labs/sphinx/docs/ops-hardhat-getting-started.md

 ## 3. Get testnet ETH on OP Goerli

 You'll need a small amount of testnet ETH on Optimism Goerli, which you can get at [their faucet](https://app.optimism.io/faucet).
-Later, you'll use this ETH to deploy a `SphinxBalance` contract, which is where you'll keep the USDC that pays for your multi-chain deployments.
-This contract only exists on Optimism Goerli (and Optimism Mainnet for production deployments), so it's a one-time cost.
+Later, you'll use this ETH to deploy a `SphinxBalance` contract.
+We require that you pay for the cost of your deployments by depositing USDC into this contract during execution.
+You'll need do go through this process on both test and production networks.
+On testnets we will provide you with testnet USDC to use.
+This contract only exists on Optimism Goerli (and Optimism Mainnet for production deployments), so deploying it is a one-time cost.

 ## 4. Get your credentials